Turkey’s net reserves recover to minus $57bn

 Don’t lose your footing amid the numbers.
 Since 2018, Turkey has carried the risk of a severe balance of payments (BoP) crisis, which means a shortage of FX for vital imports.

 However, the risk has so far remained just risk.
-Since the introduction of the latest monetary normalisation policy, kickstarted in June following the appointment of a new economic team after the elections, the risk has been declining as FX sales by the central bank and the current account balance have been decreasing.
+Since the introduction of the latest monetary normalisation policy, kickstarted in June following the appointment of a new economic team after the elections, the risk has been declining as FX sales by the central bank and the current account deficit have been decreasing.

 For the removal of the risk, the central bank’s net in and off-balance sheet FX position should at least turn positive.
 Until that point, reports of gross sum “records” will not make much sense.